dafuloth/dafuloth.github.io/_posts/2021-05-01-review-tokyo-chronos.md

 ## Not everyone's cup of tea

 *Tokyo Chronos* is a visual novel so you don't play it the way you would an action game or RPG.
-Unlike the former, the latter is less about you and entirely about the story - which you may or may not be able to relate to.

 Like how you would play (watch) a movie or play (listen) to music, playing (reading) a visual novel it's all about the experience, what it makes you think, and how it makes you feel.